SEXUAL VIOLENCE AND HARASSMENT POLICY

 - Have disclosures of domestic violence, dating violence, stalking, and sexual assault treated seriously;

-- Make a decision about whether or not to disclose a crime or violation and participate in the community standards processes free from pressures from the University;
+- Make a decision about whether or not to disclose a crime or violation and participate in a judicial or conduct process and/or criminal justice process free from pressures by the University;

-- Be treated with dignity and to receive from the University courteous, fair, and respectful health care and counseling services;
+- Be treated with dignity and to receive from the University courteous, fair, and respectful health care and counseling services, where available;

 - Describe the incident to as few institutional representatives as practicable and not to be required to unnecessarily repeat a description of the incident.

 - Be protected from retaliation by the institution, any student, the accused and/or the respondent, and/or their friends, family and acquaintances within the jurisdiction of the institution;

 - Access to at least one level of appeal of a determination;